underwriteme/blagger/README.md

 # Blagger

-Blagger is a small, grails based, blogging app.
+Blagger is a small, Grails based, blogging app.

 ## Get up and running